 Above: Example of embedding videos in your employee onboarding training for new software applications with Whatfix.

 Remember not to throw too much at your employees too fast.
-Overloading your workforce with too much learning and development content is detrimental to information retention, negatively affects your workforce’s productivity, and can cause team members to give up on completing important training tasks.
+Overloading your workforce with too much learning and development content is detrimental to information retention, negatively affects productivity, and can cause team members to give up on completing important training tasks.

 One of the best ways to check if your multimodal learning content strategy is effective is to periodically check in with your workforce, understand how information is being retained, and survey learners to gather data on the satisfaction of L&D programs.

 Asking learners how a course can be better structured gives you insight into a learner’s mind and preferences.
 This data helps redesign the course content for better receptivity and enhances the learning experience.
 This also allows you to build learning profiles that provide data on different types of learners’ characteristics, empowering you to create templated training courses for different learning personalities.